joaopfonseca/ml-research/README.md

   </tr>
 </table>

 ``ML-Research`` is an open source library for machine learning research.
-It contains the software implementation of most algorithms used or developed in my research.
-Specifically, it contains ``scikit-learn`` compatible implementations for Active Learning and Oversampling, as well as Datasets and various utilities to assist in experiment design and results reporting.
+It contains several utilities for Machine Learning research and algorithm implementations.
+Specifically, it contains ``scikit-learn`` compatible implementations for Active Learning and synthetic data generation, as well as datasets and various utilities to assist in experiment design and results reporting.

 The LaTeX and Python code for generating the paper, experiments' results and visualizations shown in each paper is available (whenever possible) in the [publications repo](https://github.com/joaopfonseca/publications).

-Contributions at the algorithm level are available in the package ``mlresearch``.

 ## Installation

-A Python distribution of version >= 3.8 is required to run this project.
+A Python distribution of version >= 3.9 is required to run this project.
 Earlier Python versions might work in most cases, but they are not tested. ``ML-Research`` requires: